polinamin/disaster_recognition/README.md

         - **location** (*string*): The originating location of the tweet.
 This field may also be blank.
         - **target** (*int64*): A binary indicator (1 or 0) that classifies the tweet as either a disaster tweet (1) or a non-disaster tweet (0).
     - test.csv - same as train.csv with no 'target'
-    - Various other cleaned data used in modeling
+    - misc data - Various other cleaned data used in modeling

 - Images - Various images used throughout the project

+- pickles
+    - **Bernoulli_Model.pkl** - Final pickled model that is used in Streamlit App
+    - trial and error - Various other miscellaneous pickled objects used in prototyping phase

 - Streamlit
-    - Model_Streamlit.py - streamlit app
+    - **Model_Streamlit.py** - streamlit app
-    - Various other files utilized in other apps labeled by contributor
+    - Various other files utilized in app
+    - trial and error - other files NOT used in final application

-- Submissions - files used for an [external competition](https://www.kaggle.com/competitions/nlp-getting-started/overview)
+- Submissions - files used for an [external kaggle competition](https://www.kaggle.com/competitions/nlp-getting-started/overview)

 ### Special Thanks
 - To our advisors: Musfiqur Rahman, Sonyah Seiden, and Eric Bayless